 In 2016 Shannon was nominated to the Lethbridge Chamber of Commerce Top 40 under 40 for her contributions to the community.

 Shannon and her husband spend their time building their home in Lethbridge and enjoy fishing and kayaking on rare days off.

-Taren grew up smack dab in the middle of the prairies of Southern Alberta in the small farming community called Bow Island, home of Pinto McBean.
+Taren grew up smack dab in the middle of the prairies of southern Alberta in the small farming community of Bow Island, home of Pinto McBean.
 Agriculture was an integral part of her life, as her dad worked for the St. Mary's River Irrigation District, and many of her friends lived on farms.